 Having to work does not constitute a valid excuse for missing class, examinations and/or other deadlines.
 You should ensure that your work and class schedules do not conflict prior to the start of classes.

-Behavior which distracts the class from meeting course objectives (e.g., unsuitable talking, eating, drinking, late arrival) may result in an administrative drop by the instructor.
+Behavior which distracts the class from meeting course objectives (e.g., unsuitable talking, texting, web surfing, eating, drinking, late arrival) may result in an administrative drop by the instructor.

 Certain courses have enrollment limits to ensure the quality of the educational environment.
 First access to these courses is given to those close to completing their degree work.

 Your next opportunity is to visit your desired class on the first day of its meeting.
 On the first day, when the course registration has reached the limit, faculty members may drop any enrolled student who has not made an appearance and who has failed to notify the instructor with an explanation in advance.
-Thus, you may gain entry at that time — again, on a first come - first served basis at the Registrar's Office.
+Thus, you may gain entry at that time – students on the waiting list will receive priority.
+If there are additional openings after the waiting list is enrolled, they will be filled on a first come-first served basis at the Registrar's Office.

 Feedback in the form of grades on papers or examinations does not justify a late drop.

-All students wanting to graduate with a major in Business Administration and /or Accounting must have a minimum 2.5 cumulative grade point average regardless of their matriculation date.
-There are no exceptions to this policy.
+Students intending to graduate with a Business Administration or Accounting major must have a minimum 2.5 cumulative grade point average to graduate.

 The office of the Provost/Vice Chancellor for Academic Affairs determines the final examination schedule.
-You are responsible for knowing the final examination policies and dates as printed in the Schedule of Classes.
+The final exam schedule is available at: http://www.uwgb.edu/registrar/calendar/final-exam/.
+You are responsible for knowing the final examination policies and dates for your classes.
 While an instructor may (at his or her discretion) reschedule your final exam, you are not guaranteed such an opportunity.